appwrite/website/STYLE.md

 ## Code snippets

-For quick starts and tutorials, a developer must be able to follow code examples from beginning to end easily, and the code example is expected to be runnabel and complete.
+For quick starts and tutorials, a developer must be able to follow code examples from beginning to end easily, and the code example is expected to be runnable and complete.

 This means, you need to include imports, dependencies, and all parts needed to arrive at a functional example.

 For concept and journey product pages, still try your best to have complete examples, unless:

 1. The example will become opinionated.
 We avoid opinionated implementation and choices in product pages.
 Keep them in blogs, quick starts, and tutorials.
-2. The example cannot be given in a complete form cleanly, for example many of the Messaging services's examples cannot be given in complete form because the boiler plate and set up is complex and documented in Android/Swift documentation.
+2. The example cannot be given in a complete form cleanly.
+For example, many of the Messaging services's examples cannot be given in complete form because the boiler plate and set up is complex and documented in Android/Swift documentation.